Chula Vista Elementary School District

 Chula Vista Elementary School District (CVESD) is a public school district based in Chula Vista, California.
-The 103 sqmi district, the largest K–6 district in California, is located between San Diego and the Mexico-US border.
+The 103 sqmi district, the largest K–6 district in California, is located between San Diego and the Mexico–United States border.
 In addition to almost all of Chula Vista, the district includes Bonita, portions of San Diego, and a small area of National City.

 Demographics

-As of the 2011-2012 school year, the school district has 27,700 students.
+As of the 2011–2012 school year, the school district has 27,700 students.
 Of them, 45% take free or reduced lunch and 35% are English learners.
 In regards to race and ethnicity, 68% are Hispanic, 13% are White, 11% are Filipino, 4% are African American, 3% are Asian or Pacific Islander, and 1% are other.